mavryk-network/mavryk-protocol/docs/alpha/validation.rst

 be left to the baker to correctly sign the resulting block after its construction is finalized.

-In Octez, this mode is mainly used by the baker daemon.
+In Mavkit, this mode is mainly used by the baker daemon.

 .. _partial_construction_alpha: